 In addition to the JTAG debug features, the full CoreSight debug system contains a Data Watch Trace (DWT) and an Embedded Trace Macrocell (ETM).
 For software testing there is Instrumentation Trace Macrocell (ITM) and Flash Patch Block (FPB).
-The LPC1768 implements the CoreSight debug system and also includes the Embedded Trace Macrocell.
+The STM32 implements the CoreSight debug system, but does not include the Embedded Trace Macrocell.

 The CoreSight debug system provides eight hardware breakpoints which can be non-intrusively set and cleared while the Cortex CPU is running.
 In addition, the Data Watch Trace allows you to view the contents of memory locations non-intrusively while the Cortex CPU runs.
 The CoreSight debug system can stay active when the Cortex core enters a low power or sleep mode.
 This makes a world of difference when debugging a low-power application.
-Additionally the LPC1768 timers can be halted when the CPU is halted by the CoreSight system.
+Additionally the STM32 timers can be halted when the CPU is halted by the CoreSight system.
 This allows you to single-step the code and keep the timers in synchronization with the instructions executing on the Cortex CPU.

 The Data Watch Trace module also contains a 32-bit CPU cycle counter, which can be used to make time measurements.
 This is particularly interesting for μ C/CPU, which can use this cycle counter for time stamping.
-A detailed description of the ARM CoreSight Technology is described in Appendix D on page 803.

-2-8 THE NXP LPC1768
+2-8 THE STMICROELECTRONICS STM32